ewired/gjs-guide/docs/guides/gio/dbus.md

-// Pass the XML string to create a proxy class for that interface const TestProxy = Gio.DBusProxy.makeProxyWrapper(ifaceXml);
+// Pass the XML string to create a proxy class for that interface const TestProxy = Gio.DBusProxy.makeProxyWrapper(interfaceXml);
 ```

-Now that we have create a re-usable class, we can easily create client proxies
+Now that we have created a reusable class, we can easily create client proxies
 for an interface.
 The proxy will be created synchronously or asynchronously
 depending on whether a callback is passed in the constructor arguments.